RonenSherman/Machine-Learning/README.md

 # Neural-Networks
-Repository for Game and App development for Mr. Miyoshi with focus on Neural Networks
+Repository for Game and App development for Mr. Miyoshi with focus on Neural Networks and machine learning.

 Project 1: Handwritten digit recognizer using MNIST dataset